SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery: Experiment

-Notably, on the challenging MOYO~\cite{moyo} dataset, which contains complex yoga sequences with strong self-occlusion and body–ground interactions, SKEL-CF achieves state-of-the-art performance in dense mesh prediction (PVE) and overall reconstruction accuracy.
-Furthermore, on the MOYO-HARD subset, focused on dynamic and highly articulated poses, SKEL-CF consistently outperforms all SMPL-based baselines across all metrics (MPJPE, PA-MPJPE, and PVE).
-This highlights its superior ability to maintain accurate and physically realistic motion representations under extreme articulations.
-These results demonstrate that SKEL-CF provides a scalable and anatomically faithful framework for human motion analysis, bridging the gap between computer vision and biomechanics.
-For completeness, we also report the 2D keypoint results in Table~\ref{tab:2d_pck_coco}.
-Our approach achieves comparable accuracy under PCK@0.1, indicating that the projected mesh provides a consistent and accurate fit to the 2D image plane.

-\paragraph{Visual results.} We provide a visual comparison with the SMPL~\cite{loper2015smpl}-based state-of-the-art method CameraHMR~\cite{patel2024camerahmr} in Figure~\ref{fig:ompare-camhmr}.
+\paragraph{Visual results.} We provide a visual comparison with the SMPL~\cite{loper2015smpl}-based state-of-the-art method CameraHMR~\cite{patel2024camerahmr} in Fig.~\ref{fig:ompare-camhmr}.
 As shown, the proposed SKEL-CF produces anatomically more consistent joint motions, benefiting from the structural constraints of the SKEL~\cite{SKEL} model.
 In contrast, CameraHMR tends to generate unnatural joint configurations under complex motion scenarios.
-Additional visualizations similar to Figure~\ref{fig:ompare-camhmr} are provided in Appendix, Figure~\ref{fig:camerahmr-sup}.
+Additional visualizations similar to Fig.~\ref{fig:ompare-camhmr} are provided in supplementary material.